anomaly/prestans-docs/source/models.rst

 DateTime
 --------

-Serialization formats like JSON serialize dates as strings, there are various acceptable formats for serializing dates.
-DateTime wraps around python ``datetime``, and
+DateTime wraps around python ``datetime``, serialization formats like JSON serialize dates as strings, there are various standard formats for serializing dates as Strings, by default prestans ``DateTime`` uses `RFC822 <http://www.w3.org/Protocols/rfc822/>`_ expressed as ``%Y-%m-%d %H:%M:%S`` format string in Python.
+This is because Google Closure's `Date API <http://closure-library.googlecode.com/svn/docs/class_goog_date_DateTime.html>`_ conveniently provides ``goog.date.fromIsoString`` to parse these Strings.

+To use another format string, override the ``format`` parameter when defining ``DateTime`` attributes.

 .. code-block:: python

     class Album(prestans.types.Model):

         last_updated =  prestans.types.DateTime(default=prestans.types.CONSTANT.DATETIME_NOW)

+Assigning python ``datetime`` instances as the default value for prestans ``DateTime`` attributes works on the server, our problem lies in auto-generating client side stub code.
+The use of the constant ``prestans.types.CONSTANT.DATETIME_NOW`` instruct prestans to handle this properly.

 DataURLFile
 -----------